Mark his birthday with a play!

 P.S.
 Imam Sadiq (a.s) narrates that “one who recites this supplication for 40 mornings; he will be accounted amongst the helpers of Imam Mahdi (a.t.f.s).
 And if he happens to die before the reappearance of Imam Mahdi (a.t.f.s), Allah will raise him up from his grave so that he may assist the holy Imam (a.t.f.s).
 For every word that he recites in this supplication, Allah will grant him 1000 good deeds and will erase from his scroll of deeds 1000 sins”.

-I remember Ummi bai Merali saying once in a lecture that when we come home from somewhere and as we stand in the doorway while waiting for the door to be unlocked, why not face kibla and say Salaam to our Imam at that moment?
-Hopefully then this should become a habit, and we would be remembering him at least at those point in our day!
+- I also remember Ummi bai Merali saying once in a lecture that when we come home from somewhere and as we stand in the doorway while waiting for the door to be unlocked, why not face kibla and say Salaam to our Imam at that moment?

 The other day I saw the coolest thing which reminded me of that.
 I rang the bell at someone’s house and heard some recitation through the door.
 When I asked what it was, she said her doorbell was not a ring as such, but recited “Ya Mahdi” when pressed!
 How awesome is that?
 That way you remember him even when someone else comes home